 The IMF uses surveillance, technical assistance, and lending to assure international monetary cooperation, the growth of trade, and access to IMF resources for countries experiencing payment difficulties.
 Its aim is to stabilize the international monetary system and monitor the world’s currencies.
 Each member country’s economic situation is analyzed annually to determine the need for IMF assistance

 To intern for the summer in the Legal Department of the IMF, it is helpful to have some background in international and trade law and economics.
 The paid internships are thirteen weeks and you must be a citizen of one of the IMF member states.
 Applications can be submitted on-line and applicants should specify their interest in an internship in the Legal Department.
-More information is available on the IMF website at www. imf.org.
+More information is available on the IMF website.

 On the ground in 166 countries, the UNDP addresses democratic governance, poverty reduction, crisis prevention and recovery, energy and environment, and HIV/AIDS.
 The UNDP helps developing countries attract and use aid effectively.
 The UNDP offers various employment opportunities including the Leadership Development Programme, the Junior Professional Officers’ Programme, as well as unpaid internships.
 Many UN Volunteer positions are also in this department.
-For summer internships, applicants must be enrolled in a graduate level program and proficiency in at least two of the three working languages in the UNDP (English, French, and Spanish) is an asset, though not a requirement.
+For summer internships, applicants must be enrolled in a graduate-level program, and proficiency in at least two of the three working languages in the UNDP (English, French, and Spanish) is an asset, though not a requirement.
 The website contains an internship application that should be sent to directly to the relevant country office or unit.
-More information can be found at http://www.undp.org/internships/.

 A large number of non-UN IGOs are development banks.
 These banks are regionally based and have these two objectives in common: 1) to act as a member of the international development community and 2) to help their own country’s trade relationships.
 Because staffs for non-UN groups tend to be small, attorneys often find themselves doing paralegal-esque work.
 There are several regional development banks handling a range of issues and promoting the economic development and social progress of its membership.
 Some examples are the Asian Development Bank, the Islamic Development Bank, the EBRD, the ADB, and the IDB.